derekthecool/stimpack/README.md

 - [o] Get nvim.dap working for debugging:
   - [ ] csharp on Windows
   - [x] c on Linux
-- [ ] Try the plugin alpha to replace startify
-- [x] Config the Comment.nvim plugin to not add comment above when using `gcap` The solution was easy, I should have been using `gcip` instead to not grab those extra lines.
-- [x] Write my own lua snip snippet

 ## Customizing